Gold Sands Beach

 Gold Sands Beach is located in the southern tip of the Shandong Peninsula of sea shore in Phoenix island Huangdao District of Qingdao.
 It is near Yellow Sea in the south.
-Its shape is like the crescent.
-Gold Sands Beach is more than 3500 metres long and 300 metres wide.
+Its shape is like a crescent.
+Gold Sands Beach is more than 3500 m long and 300 m wide.
 Because that the water is clear, the beach is flat, sand is like powder and the colour and lustre is as gold, it is named "Gold Sands Beach", which is the largest and most beautiful beach, known as "the first beach in Asia".

 In 2008, it is rated as the AAAA level scenic spot.

 Gold Sands Beach outdoor bathing place

 Gold Sands Beach is stretching like a sickle-shaped moon.
-It is more than 3500 metres long.
+It is more than 3500 m long.
 The sand is as gold and very soft.
 The sea water is clear, even can see the golden sand under the water.

 It has the most beautiful beach and waves.
 The waves, which lifted by sea breeze blown from the Yellow Sea, always rush into the beach in threes and fours, which makes the long and narrow more splendid.

 Gold Sands Beach has three gems: Sea cucumber, Abalone and Crab.
 They are big fat and high nutrition.
 It is said that you have a prolong life after eating.
 Whether this statement is accurate still waits for scientific appraisal.
 But one true thing is that the residents live around it are all longevous and people over 80 years old can be seen everywhere.